jeog/TOSDataBridge/README.md

 - *tosdb/cli_scripts/*

-    Python scripts build on top of the python wrapper.
+    Python scripts built on top of the python wrapper.

 - *tos-databridge-shell-[x86|x64]*